Beef Brisket Dry Rub

 • 10 grams chipotle powder

 Mix well together.
 Pour into a plastic or glass air-tight container.
 We recommend you use this spice up within 4-6 weeks.
 It will last longer but the spices will lose their potency.
 It will also keep better in a glass container.
 We also have a Kansas City Rub Recipe to consider that is quite popular.
+This brisket rub could work well with smoked prime rib as well, or you could also try our prime rib rub on brisket.

 Texas Brisket Rub